danielsuss/Drumforge/README.md

-# DrumForge
+# Drumforge

-DrumForge is a physically-based drum synthesis system powered by CUDA GPU acceleration.
+Drumforge is a physically-based drum synthesis system powered by CUDA GPU acceleration.
 It simulates drum physics in real-time using the Finite Difference Time Domain (FDTD) method for the membrane and modal synthesis for the shell resonance.

 <div align="center">
   <a href="https://youtu.be/7DiiWhnudG8?si=KhHxf0J2t97YTnYk" target="_blank">